Akron, Indiana

 Akron is a town in Henry Township, Fulton County, Indiana, United States.
-The population was 1,167 at the 2010 census.
+The population was 1,125 at the 2020 census.

 History

+Akron is located at the crossroad of SR 14 and SR 19.

 Akron was originally named Newark by settlers from Newark, Ohio; the name was changed to Akron in 1855, for the Ohio city.
 It was founded by Dr. Joseph Sippy on July 4, 1836 when he brought a group of settlers to what was then the crossing of the Pottawatomie and Miami Indian trails.
 The first building was constructed where the Methodist church stands now.
 Dr. Sippy's house, which once stood across the street from Viking Foods, was a stop on the Underground Railroad.

+Akron was incorporated as a town in 1909.